-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: May 2015 (Switch October 2019)

-This game really needs no introduction, but we’ll give it one anyway.
-The Witcher 3: Wild Hunt is one of the most recognizable and best games of all time; a truly absorbing story with interesting characters, in a world full of monsters, wizards, and anything else you can think of.
-What is great is the relationship Geralt has with his horse – the famously named Roach – and the two are inseparable throughout the entire game – one mission even lets you talk to your horsey friend).
-This Switch version was everything that the console versions had apart from its downgrade in graphics (which is to be expected), but this is still an unbelievable game whatever platform you experience it on, it’s one of the great horse-riding games.
+This is a game that needs no introduction, but we’ll give it one anyway.
+The Witcher 3: Wild Hunt is one of the most recognizable and well-recieved games of all time, giving players a truly absorbing story with interesting characters in a world full of monsters, wizards, and anything else you can think of.
+The relationship Geralt has with his horse – the famously named Roach – is iconic, and the two are inseparable throughout the entire game (one mission even lets you talk to your horsey friend).
+The Switch version brought everything that previous console versions had apart from its downgrade in graphics (which is to be expected).
+Even still, this is an unbelievable game whatever platform you experience it on.

 #1 The Legend of Zelda: Breath of the Wild